-Videos of the arrest went viral last weekend.
-In it, approximately 20 SFPD officers are seen making a protective circle while two plain-clothes ICE agents arrest a Guatemalan woman at the airport as her 9-year-old daughter watches.
-Some officers are even seen pushing onlookers back as they try to document the incident.
+In videos of the arrest that went viral last weekend, approximately 20 SFPD officers are seen making a protective circle around two plain-clothes ICE agents arresting a Guatemalan woman at the airport as her nine-year-old daughter watches.
+Some officers are seen pushing onlookers back as they try to document the incident.

-In response, community members gathered today to protest the conduct of those police officers and file a public records request and a formal complaint with the Department of Police Accountability.
+Community members gathered today, in response, to protest the conduct of those police officers and file a public records request and a formal complaint with the Department of Police Accountability.

-San Francisco passed its Sanctuary Ordinance in 1989, which prohibits city employees from using its funds or resources to assist ICE enforcement.
+San Francisco passed its sanctuary ordinance in 1989, prohibiting city employees from using government funds or resources to assist ICE enforcement.
 Advocates argue that Sunday’s actions are also in violation of SFPD’s own 2020 directive, which prohibits cooperation with ICE and Border Patrol “in any investigation, detention, or arrest procedures.”

-KALW reached out to SFPD for comment and they replied that their officers responded to a 911 call at SFO, but that they were not involved in the arrest.
+KALW reached out to SFPD for comment.
+A spokesperson replied that their officers responded to a 911 call at SFO, but that they were not involved in the arrest.

 Laura Valdez, the executive Director of Mission Action, says that the woman and daughter, who were arrested at SFO, were waiting at the gate to board a flight to Miami.